The Order

 The complete Order comprises thirty-three and the last Masonic degrees, of which only the 18th degree is worked in full in the Chapter.
 The first three degrees of Craft Masonry are accepted as equivalent to the first three degrees of this Order and the Supreme Council confers the last four.
 The remaining degrees are conferred by name.

-The Order amplifies the teachings of Craft Masonry within a Christian context, for which reason candidates must profess the Trinitarian Christian Faith.
+The Order amplifies the teachings of Craft Masonry within a Christian context.

 Being a progressive Order, it is the aspiration (but not a requirement) of most members to attain the Chair of Sovereign.
 His work, in the only degree worked in our Chapters, is not extensive, as the majority of the ritual is undertaken by the Chapter Generals and Past Sovereigns.
 He is, however, expected to carry out the complete ceremony during his time as a General and in the Chair (over three years) and also the short ceremony of Enthroning his successor.
 As very few Rose Croix Masons withdraw from progression, it normally takes about six to ten years to pass through the different Offices.